Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ## Acknowlegements

-- Code to make the map responsive was sourced from OS training website.
 - Friends and family for their honest opinions
-- Javascript CI Slack Channel for valuable guidance and opinions
+- Code Institute Slack Channel for valuable guidance and opinions
 - Mentor Rohit for guidance